armandomm09/armandomm09/README.md

 mostly convince computers to point cameras at things and make decisions about what they see. robots, mainly. sometimes rockets, on a good week.

-any formal training or did you just wing it. robotics degree, in progress, plus a fellowship at Meta where they let me near production systems. so a bit of both.
+any formal training or did you just wing it. robotics degree, in progress, plus a fellowship at Meta where they let me near production systems. so a bit of both. but youtube's my best friend ;)

 what's the three body thing at the top about. chaos, technically. i trained a neural net to learn how three bodies orbit each other without blowing up the simulation. it works more often than not.